How are people surviving the coronavirus crisis as a freelancer?

 Having worked full-time for 25 years in state school classrooms and following on from a successful career in teaching, I’ve been working self-employed, training teachers all across the world for the last 2.5 years sharing my passion for teaching and learning.
 My [new] work has been an incredibly rewarding experience and many readers will know my journey, the highs and lows, as well as the impact I have had on teachers across the world.

-However, despite this shiny appearing website, there are many challenges many will unaware of, ranging from historical debt, redundancy and mental health, to the high-costs of living in London, website costs and a heavy workload.
+However, despite this shiny appearing website, there are many challenges many will be unaware of, ranging from historical debt, redundancy and mental health, to the high-costs of living in London, website costs and a heavy workload.
 I don’t claim to have any challenges which are different to others, and I am well aware of my privilege, but in this post, I want to take the opportunity to write down my current thoughts and where my priorities are during the global pandemic…

 The art of resilience